-The National Institute of Standards and Technology (NIST), part of the US Department of Commerce, establishes best practices that are considered the standard throughout the world.
+The National Institute of Standards and Technology (NIST), part of the US Department of Commerce, establishes best practices that are considered some of the best standards throughout the world.
 Some of their standards focus specifically on information security and privacy and are particularly important when assessing cyber posture.

 What are some of the NIST standards that your organization should consider aligning with?
 Here are four to consider.